Pasokification: United Kingdom

 Pasokification has not taken place in Wales, where Welsh Labour have consistently held the Welsh devolved government derived from the Senedd (Welsh Assembly/Parliament) from when it was first established in 1999.
 It is practically impossible for any one party to win an outright majority in the Welsh electoral system - a combination of SMDP and an adjusted regional list vote known as AMS.
 However, Welsh Labour have won a working-majority (30/60 seats) a number of times, including in the May 2021 Senedd elections where their English and Scottish equivalents underperformed in local and national elections.
 Though Welsh Labour has successfully retained control of the devolved administration, the share of Labour seats from Wales in the Westminster House of Commons has slightly declined since 1945.

-In 2015 the national Labour Party elected Jeremy Corbyn as their leader.
-Corbyn's leadership has been characterized as more left-wing than that of his predecessors of the New Labour era.
-In 2017, Labour stalled their long decline by increasing their vote share for the first time since 2001.
-However, the 2019 general election resulted in a catastrophic defeat in which the governing Conservative Party — led by Boris Johnson — won many long-held Labour seats in the party's traditional Northern English heartlands (described as the "red wall").
-Brexit and the unpopularity of Jeremy Corbyn were listed as reasons for the defeat.
-Corbyn was succeeded as party leader in April 2020 by Keir Starmer.
-In May 2021, Starmer failed to improve on the party's fortunes in a 'bumper' set of local and devolved parliamentary elections taking place due to Mayoral and local races being postponed due to COVID-19 in 2020.
-Among the failures was another catastrophic loss in the 'Red Wall' Hartlepool by-election for the Westminster parliament to the Conservative candidate by nearly 7,000 votes.
-Hartlepool had previously been held by Labour under Corbyn twice in 2017 and 2019.
-The Conservative victory has largely been attributed to large numbers of former Brexit Party and UKIP supporters switching to the Conservatives - rather than the 'successor' to the Brexit Party, the 'Reform' party - as well as many Labour supporters supporting third-party or independent candidates.
+Labour lost some vote share in Wales in 2024, but gained 9 seats, mostly due to the Conservative-Reform split.